| Middle East | ATLAS of Plucked Instruments |

 makers in Georgia call it therefore a "bass panduri".

 The main differences with the chonguri are : the achamgur misses the short string halfway the neck (so it has just 3 strings), and it has metal frets in a chromatic scale.
-Like most of the modern chonguri, the back of the body is made from seven separate strips glued together.
+Like most of the modern chonguri, the back of the body is made from seven separate strips glued together, or carved from one block of wood.
 The body shape is a long oval and widens again at the flat end.
-The rosette is a small round hole, often surrounded by small holes.
+The rosette is usually a small round hole, often surrounded by small holes.
 The neck and peghead are made from one piece of wood.

 The sickle shaped tuning head ends in a sharp scroll to the front.
 The

-half open tuning head has either three friction pegs (one right, two
+open tuning head has either three friction pegs (one right, two left),

-left), or machine tuners.
-Tuning of the achamgur could be : e c#' a', or : g a c'.
+or machine tuners.
+Tuning of the achamgur could be : e c#' a', or : g a c' or maybe : d f a'.
 Playing is often strumming with the fingers in a rhythmic style, to accompany singing.

 |